artemave/REST-assured/README.markdown

     bash$ cd rest-assured && bundle install
     bash$ ./bin/rest-assured -d :memory: & # in-memory sqlite db

-This starts an instance of rest-assured on port 4578.
+This starts up an instance of rest-assured on port 4578.
 It is accessible via REST or web interfaces on 'http://localhost:4578'

 Various options (such as ssl, port, db credentials, etc.) are available through command line options.
 Check out `rest-assured -h` to see what they are.

 NOTE that although sqlite is an extremely handy option (especially with :memory:), I found it sometimes locking tables under non-trivial load.
-Hence there is mysql - more setup, but always works.
+Hence there is a plan B - mysql.
 But may be that is just me sqliting it wrong.

 ## Doubles

 Double is a stub/mock of HTTP request.
+You create a double that has the same request fullpath and method as the one your app is sending to a dependency and then convience your app that rest-assured is that dependency (for the purpose of test).

 ### Ruby Client API